Printhead¶

 Heat Up The Hotend First!

-• Never try to unscrew the nozzle from the heater block while the parts are cold!
+- Never try to unscrew the nozzle from the heater block while the parts are cold!

 Melted filament or some kind of screw lock glue will make it hard or even impossible to unscrew it and you risk to shear off the nozzle!
-So always heat up the hotend to ~240°C before attempting to unscrew the nozzle from the block!
+So always heat up the hotend to ~240°C before attempting to unscrew the nozzle from the block! - Make sure you're holding the heater block tight and in place to avoid any movement and don't overtighten the nozzle when installing it!

 Changing The Nozzle

-• If you just want to change the nozzle, take off the silicone sock of the heater block, then heat up the extruder first about 5-10°C above your regular printing temperature and pull back the filament a bit once it's warm enough.
+- If you just want to change the nozzle, take off the silicone sock of the heater block, then heat up the extruder first about 5-10°C above your regular printing temperature and pull back the filament a bit once it's warm enough.

-• Once the extruder heated up, let it sit at that temperature for about a minute or two to make sure that even the last amount of filament which might stick somewhere in the gaps or the thread is melted.
+- Once the extruder heated up, let it sit at that temperature for about a minute or two to make sure that even the last amount of filament which might stick somewhere in the gaps or the thread is melted.

-• Then turn off the printer and ideally unplug it from the power outlet.
+- Then turn off the printer and ideally unplug it from the power outlet.
 Don't fiddle around while it's turned on - in case you slip with the wrench and harm the wires you could create a shortcut which most likely will blow something up of your mainboard.

-• Then grab the heater block with a wrench to hold it in place and screw out the nozzle carefully.
+- Then grab the heater block with a wrench to hold it in place and screw out the nozzle carefully.
 Use a sufficient tool like a wrench or a socket wrench for the nozzle - don't use a pair of pliers as it may/will round off the screw nut.

-• Make sure you don't turn the heater block at all to not loosen it from the heat break!
+- Make sure you don't turn the heater block at all to not loosen it from the heat break!
 Just hold it in place.

-• If the nozzle won't come loose, heat up the extruder again, raise the temperature a bit and let it sit longer to melt the filament in the gaps which seems to block.
+- If the nozzle won't come loose, heat up the extruder again, raise the temperature a bit and let it sit longer to melt the filament in the gaps which seems to block.
 Before trying to unscrew the nozzle, switch off the printer again.

 If that still doesn't work, you could take a piece of damp cloth and hold it against the nozzle (not the heater block, only the nozzle!) for a moment to cool it down.
-Due to the sudden decrease of temperature the metal of the nozzle will contract a tiny bit which may result in being able to unscrew it.
+Due to the sudden decrease of temperature the metal of the nozzle will contract a tiny bit which may result in being able to unscrew it. - For installing the new nozzle, screw it in and turn it back about one rotation once you feel it hits the heatbreak.
+I personally do this after everything cooled down until it's safe to touch because then I can screw in the nozzle by hand and therefore I can feel right at the start if it doesn't sit correctly.

-• Check if you didn't harm any wires!
+- Check if you didn't harm any wires!

-• If everything is fine, power up the printer and heat up the extruder again.
+- If everything is fine, power up the printer and heat up the extruder again.
 Most nozzle manufacturers say that you should heat it up to about 250°C, but that might already harm the PTFE tube.
 So go with 230-240°.

-• Then carefully tighten up the nozzle, but don't overtighten it though.
+- Then carefully tighten up the nozzle, but don't overtighten it though.
 However, you need to make sure that it's tight enough (about 1.5NM) and that it really touches the heatbreak!
 There shouldn't be any gap between the heatbreak and the nozzle inside of the heater block!

-• Don't get irritated by the fact that there's a little gap between the head of the nozzle and the heater block oncce you installed everything correctly - that's totally fine and it's supposed to be like that as the following picture shows.
+- Don't get irritated by the fact that there's a little gap between the head of the nozzle and the heater block oncce you installed everything correctly - that's totally fine and it's supposed to be like that as the following picture shows.

-Part Cooling Fan
+Part Cooling Fan¶

 The part cooling fan is a 24V, 0.14A, 50x50x20mm blower, model "Coolcox BF5020H24D".